forkmsrini/testsite2/about/index.md

 Vanakkam!
 (Translates to Hi! in English.)

+OneLiner Introduction: Average Joe with intrest in artificial intelligence.

+### Work
 I currently work as a Project Assistant at the Medical Intelligence and Language Engineeing (MILE) Lab, Department of Electrical Engineering, Indian Institute of Science (IISc), Bangalore.

 ### Research Interest